gymk/MyNotes/Rust/Ownership_And_Borrowing.md

 - Each piece of data has one owning variable, the memory owner
 - Owner is responsible for cleaning up that data and no one else
   - Cleanup happens when the owner goes out of scope
-- The owner decies on mutability
+- The owner decides on mutability

 ### How ownership differs `C` / `Ruby` / `Rust`